 If people in your church, both old and new, don't give, then the first hurdle they need to cross is within their heart.

 Christians receive a new life in Christ.

 For the sake of pointing out the obvious, this means Christians will not know how to live for Jesus at the beginning.
-We need to learn how to live and love like Jesus (Matt.
+It takes an eternity to learn how to live and love like Jesus (Matt.
 28:18–20).

 As a church leader, don’t assume everyone in your church understands what the Bible says about stewardship.
-They may have never learned, been taught, or may have received different teaching from your own.
+They may have never learned or been taught how to steward their resources for God’s glory and their good.